pulsepk/pl-voting/README.md

 ###### Note #######
 You donot need to set framework it will automatically detects the framework you are using.
-If you have restarted the script during live server.
-The candidates info will not be shown to the player until they relog.

 ###### ############

 ###### ##############